ucsb-csw8/s23/ref/gradescope.md

 ### Step 2.
 Choose the course

 After logging in, you should able to see one course or a list of courses.
-Choose the CS8 course for Spring 23.
+Choose the CS8 course.

 ![courses](https://ucsb-csw8.github.io/s23/assets/images/gradescope/s2_course.png)